cobwebos/docs/articles/azure-functions/durable/durable-functions-entities.md

 {
     var entityId = new EntityId(nameof(Counter), "myCounter");

-    // Synchronous call to the entity which returns a value int currentValue = await context.CallEntityAsync<int>(entityId, "Get");
+    // Synchronous call to the entity which returns a value - will await a response int currentValue = await context.CallEntityAsync<int>(entityId, "Get");
     if (currentValue < 10)
     {
-        // Asynchronous call which updates the value await context.SignalEntityAsync<int>(entityId, "Add", 1);
+        // Asynchronous call which updates the value - will not await a response context.SignalEntity(entityId, "Add", 1);
     }
 }
 ```